Idaho State Parks

 North — Lake Country

-Farragut State Park was once a WWII naval training station on the shores of Lake Pend Oreille — Idaho’s largest and deepest lake.
-Heyburn State Park, established in 1908, is Idaho’s oldest state park, with old-growth forests and three navigable lakes along the St. Joe River.
-Priest Lake State Park provides remote lakeside camping in the Selkirk Mountains.
+Farragut State Park was the second-largest naval training station in the world during WWII, processing 293,000 sailors on the shores of Lake Pend Oreille — Idaho’s largest and deepest lake (1,150 ft).
+Today, 40+ miles of trails wind through the 4,000-acre park with 10 camping cabins, a disc golf course, and boat launches.
+Heyburn State Park, established in 1908, is the oldest state park in the Pacific Northwest, with old-growth forests, three navigable lakes along the St. Joe River, and excellent fishing.
+Priest Lake State Park provides remote lakeside camping in the Selkirk Mountains — crystal-clear water surrounded by dense conifer forest, with minimal cell service and maximum solitude.

 Southeast — Historic Trails